okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/integrationsteps.md

 </div>

-1. When the user submits their new email address, create an object of type [`AddEmailPayload`](https://github.com/okta/okta-auth-js/blob/master/docs/myaccount/modules.md#addemailpayload) and set
+1. When the user clicks **Continue** and submits their new email address, create an object of type [`AddEmailPayload`](https://github.com/okta/okta-auth-js/blob/master/docs/myaccount/modules.md#addemailpayload) and set

 * `profile.email` to the new primary email.
 * `role` to `PRIMARY` which identifies the email as the primary email address.